 - Student abilities will be assessed by the graduate committee during the proposal meeting and the oral defense.
 A determination by the committee is made individually based on information presented by students and through questions posed to the students by the committee.
-Graduate committees use the dissertation and the slide presentation for the oral defense to make a determination of the student research skills. - This measure is direct. - Assessment measurement tool See Appendix 2 (items 1,2,4,5)
+Graduate committees use the dissertation and the slide presentation for the oral defense to make a determination of the student research skills. - This measure is direct. - Assessment measurement tool

+See Appendix 2 (items 1,2,4,5)

-- Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 75% of students in the Advanced or above category and at least 50% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
+- Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 75% of students in the Advanced or above category and at least 50% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.

+- C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
 Graduate committee members are responsible for providing assessment scores

 Novice Intermediate Advanced Expert

-Topic Selection 1
+Topic Selection 0 1 2 0

-Design Process 1
+Design Process 0 0 3 0

-Conclusions 1
+Conclusions 0 1 2 0

-Limitations and Implications 1
+Limitations and Implications 0 1 2 0

-Both acceptable and ideal targets were met according to our preliminary data.
+Due to the sample size, neither target was met for this outcome.
 Data available is not extensive enough to draw conclusions.